eventide-project/messaging/README.md

 ## Summary

-The `messaging` library contains the abstract primitives used by the data storage platform-specific messaging libraries.
+The `messaging` library contains the common and abstract primitives used by the data storage platform-specific messaging libraries.

 See the specific implementations for more details: